Canadian author Gila Green is an Israel-based writer, editor, and EFL teacher.

 Her short story Roller Coaster is part of a Chanukah anthology titled One for Each Night: The Greatest Chanukah Stories of All Time (New Vessel Press, NY, 2023).
 Malarkey Books has published an excerpt from her novel-in-progress The Inheritance.

 Her latest poetry appears in Exiled Writers Ink.

 In nonfiction, her work has appeared in Distinctions, The Millions; Times of Israel; Live, Write, Thrive; Writers Write; The Creative Penn; WOW-womenonwriting and Christi Craig among other writing sites and book blogs.

 Her work has been short-listed for the Doris Bakwin Literary Award (Carolina Wren Press), WordSmitten's TenTen Fiction Contest, twice for the Walrus Literary Award, and twice for the Eric Hoffer Best New Writing Award.
-Gila wrote the introduction to Doikayt, an anthology of short tabletop roleplaying games about Judaism or Jewish themes, written and illustrated by Jews (released November 2020).
+Gila wrote the introduction to Doikayt, an anthology of short tabletop roleplaying games.